-The Issuer has signed the Collateral Agent Agreement with the Collateral Agent, which is authorized to act with the Guarantee in favor of all the Noteholders in accordance with these Terms of the Notes Issue and the Collateral Agent Agreement.
+The Issuer has signed the Collateral Agent Agreement with the Collateral Agent, which is authorized to act with the Guarantee in favour of all the Noteholders in accordance with these Terms of the Notes Issue and the Collateral Agent Agreement.
 The Collateral Agent may provide other services to the Issuer in the future and receive remuneration for it.

 9.2.
-External audit of the information included in the securities description
+External audit of the information included in the Terms of the Issue

-The auditors have not verified the information included in the securities description.
+The auditors have not verified the information included in the Terms of the Issue.

 9.3.
-Statements or reports included in the securities description
+Statements or reports included in the Terms of the Issue

-The securities description does not contain any expert statements or reports.
+The Terms of the Issue does not contain any expert statements or reports.